Seeking Indigenous Artists - Current Call for Artists and Registration for Future Calls

 ARTIST ELGIBILITY CRITERIA

-Identify as Sḵwx̱wú7mesh Úxwumixw
+Identify as Sḵwx̱wú7mesh Úxwumixw or Líl̓wat Nation

 OPPORTUNITY

-The timeline, project milestones, and payment schedule will be determined according to the selected project and agreed upon in a contract to be finalized upon the selection of the Indigenous artist.
+The timeline, project milestones and payment schedule will be determined according to the selected project and agreed upon in a contract to be finalized upon the selection of the Indigenous artist.

 Note: The selected artist will be invited to meet with the VCH team to learn more about the site and its services.
-The selected artist will be asked to develop a concept that reflects themes that are based on previous engagement with Sḵwx̱wú7mesh Úxwumixw elders, mothers, fathers and the Squamish Primary Care Team.
+The selected artist will be asked to develop a concept that would create a welcoming and inclusive space for clients seeking services at the site.

 CONTACT

-Abbey-Jane McGrath, Leader, Community Engagement, VCH
+Natasha Mayer, Coordinator, Community Engagement, VCH

 Natasha.Mayer@vch.ca

-Description of location / services
+Description of location

 Opportunities for Artwork

-Artist design fee: Up to $12,000.
+Artist design fee: Up to $2,400

 SUBMISSION PROCESS